SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Field-Expressions.md

     | 3.14e+4 as bigpi
     | -42.300 as b

-It's worth noting that a leading "-" is a unary negation and is treated formally like a "+" or "/" operator.
+It is worth noting that a leading "-" is a unary negation and is treated formally like a "+" or "/" operator.

 Numeric literals may optionally end with a suffix.
 There are two